LEADING WITH HORSES

 Gunner had a mysterious injury - a deep laceration to his neck that nicked his jugular vein and damaged the saliva gland.
 He was definitely not expected to survive surgery, but he did!
 He his home and 90% recovered.
 It will take time for the salivary gland to repair itself, but he is out of the woods and will make a full recovery.
 His bill was partially paid by two prior owners.
 The amount still owing is $3,000.

-These three horse's journeys are a powerful reminder of resilience, hope, and the irreplaceable role that animals play in our healing and growth.
+These five horse's journeys are a powerful reminder of resilience, hope, and the irreplaceable role that animals play in our healing and growth.
 Their stories aren't just about overcoming injury and illness, it's a testament to the power of second chances, the strength found in community, and the unspoken bond between humans and animals that can change lives in ways words cannot capture.

 Through their work at Second Chance Ranch, these horses, along with the rest of the herd, have been captivating hearts and changing lives, a beacon of hope, a catalyst for change, and a life-saving companion for many facing their darkest moments.